thecodejack/adi-cli/README.md

 ```

 ## Usage
-Following command display the current forecast of Hyderabad, India.(Will soon moveit to setup)
+Following command display the current forecast of Hyderabad, India.(Will soon move it into a setup)
 ```
 $ adi climate
 ```